nicnosis/iu-courses/fa20/dms/dms-syllabus.md

 If you know you are going to be absent or late on a certain day, please tell me ahead of time.

 ### Lost Data
 You are responsible for keeping backups/duplicates of your files.
-As an IU student, you should have access to a Box account.
-You can also use Google Drive or GitHub to maintain copies of your files.
-Losing your files is not an excuse for late or incomplete work.

 I **highly recommend** getting an [IU Google Drive](https://uits.iu.edu/google) account.
 It is free, helps you to stay organized, and most importantly provides **backups** for your files.

+Losing your files is not an excuse for late or incomplete work.

-### Email
+### Contacting the Instructor
+You should use Canvas inbox or e-mail to contact me.

-If you e-mail me, make sure you tell me:
+Make sure you tell me:

  * Who you are
  * What class you're in